-There are many different varieties of lima beans; yes, indeed they come South America.
+There are many different varieties of lima beans; yes, indeed they come from South America.
 Spanish conquistadors wrote not only of the abundant silver found in Peru, but of the delicious beans they found in Lima.
 Healthy living direct from the very deep south.

 When growing lima beans avoid those with pink veins, they are rather tasteless and starchy, but the little green ones are my favourite.
 They are very sweet and of course perfect for your sufferin' succotash recipe ... a delic and healthy corn and beans recipe.